lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`

 While the use of DAGs is a powerful tool to identifying potential confounders, I strongly recommend against using just one method to building a model.
 The main reason being is that you may not know all the potential links to include in the DAG.
-Another useful

-While using DAGs are a powerful
+Another useful technique is the information criterion methods, which compare which of several models is better than the others.
+The comparison is based on a trade-off between model fitness and the number of predictors.
+One commonly used method is the Akaike criterion or AIC, when comparing models that use maximum likelihood (most regression type methods).

 ---
 ## Model selection using the MuMIn package